chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/compiled-programs/glibc-vs-musl/index.md

 Certain applications that rely on debug features for testing, [such as sanitizers](https://wiki.musl-libc.org/open-issues#Sanitizer-compatibility) ([Addressanitizer](https://clang.llvm.org/docs/AddressSanitizer.html), [threadsanitizer](https://clang.llvm.org/docs/ThreadSanitizer.html), etc.) and profilers (e.g., [gprof](https://ftp.gnu.org/old-gnu/Manuals/gprof-2.9.1/html_mono/gprof.html)), are not supported by musl.

-Sanitizers help with debugging and detecting certain behaviors such as buffer overflows or dangling pointers.
-According to the [musl wiki open issues](https://wiki.musl-libc.org/open-issues), GCC and LLVM sanitizer implementations rely on libc internals and are not compatible with musl.
+Sanitizers help debug and detect behaviors such as buffer overflows or dangling pointers.
+According to the [musl wiki open issues](https://wiki.musl-libc.org/open-issues), GCC and LLVM sanitizer implementations rely on libc internals and are incompatible with musl.
 Feature requests ([issue1](https://github.com/google/sanitizers/issues/1080), [issue2](https://github.com/google/sanitizers/issues/1544)) have been made in the LLVM sanitizer repository for support for musl, but they have not been addressed and closed.

 ## Buffer Overflows